mozilla/data-docs/src/datasets/non_desktop/apple_app_store/reference.md

 - **deletions_opt_in** - The number of times your app was deleted on devices running iOS 12.3 or tvOS 9 or later.
 This data includes deletions of the app from the Home Screen and deletions of the app through Manage Storage.
 Data from resetting or erasing a device's content and settings is not included.
 Data for this metric is “opt-in” - collected only if users have agreed to share their diagnostics and usage information with app developers.
 - **installations_opt_in** - The total number of times your app has been installed on devices with iOS 8 or tvOS 9, or later.
 Redownloads on the same device, downloads to multiple devices sharing the same Apple ID, and Family Sharing installations are included.
 Data for this metric is “opt-in” - collected only if users have agreed to share their diagnostics and usage information with app developers.
 - **sessions_opt_in** - The number of times the app has been used for at least two seconds.
 If the app is in the background and is later used again, that counts as another session.
 Data for this metric is “opt-in” - collected only if users have agreed to share their diagnostics and usage information with app developers.
 ## Background and Caveats

 The data is received from Apple with only one dimension per metric.
-As a result, we are unable to do multi-dimensional analysis. i.e. we can tell how each storefront is performing but we can’t further breakdown the storefront to see how specific platforms or sources are contributing to that storefront’s performance.
+As a result, we are unable to do multi-dimensional analysis. i.e. we can tell how each storefront is performing but we can’t see how specific platforms or sources are contributing to it.

 ## Accessing the Data